etschmidt/boredroomnews/_posts/2019-05-03-arbys-blockchain.md

 As Arny's begins it's roll-out of the Roast Beef & Cheddar with Extra Blockchain in select cities, the first few consumers were indeed impressed by he flavoring of decentralized ledger technology.
 "The strong cheddar taste I already love goes great with the Etherium baked right in," proclaims Sam Guncler of Des Moines, Iowa, "And I'm really looking forward to what they're doing with Ripple ([XRP](https://www.coinbase.com/price/ripple)) this summer."

-Arby's planned initial coin offering is imminent as soon as thei chief technology officer can figure out how to unlock his Gmail account.
+Arby's planned initial coin offering is imminent as soon as their chief technology officer can figure out how to unlock his Gmail account.